Angel Moroni

-The Angel Moroni (/moʊˈroʊnaɪ/) is an angel whom Joseph Smith reported as having visited him on numerous occasions, beginning on September 21, 1823.
-According to Smith, the angel was the guardian of the golden plates, buried in the hill Cumorah near Smith's home in western New York; Latter Day Saints believe the plates were the source material for the Book of Mormon.
-An important figure in the theology of the Latter Day Saint movement, Moroni is featured prominently in Mormon architecture and art.
+The angel Moroni (/moʊˈroʊnaɪ/) is an angel whom Joseph Smith, founder of the Latter Day Saint movement, reported as having visited him on numerous occasions, beginning on September 21, 1823.
+According to Smith, the angel Moroni was the guardian of the golden plates buried near his home in western New York, which Latter Day Saints believe were the source of the Book of Mormon.
+An important figure in the theology of the Latter Day Saint movement, Moroni is featured prominently in its architecture and art.
 Besides Smith, the Three Witnesses and several other witnesses also reported that they saw Moroni in visions in 1829.

 Moroni is thought by Latter Day Saints to be the same person as a Book of Mormon prophet-warrior named Moroni, who was the last to write in the golden plates.
-The book states that Moroni buried them before he died after a great battle between two pre-Columbian civilizations.
+According to the Book of Mormon, the angel Moroni was a pre-Columbian warrior who buried the golden plates.
 After he died, he became an angel who was tasked with directing Smith to their location in the 1820s.
 According to Smith, he then returned the golden plates to Moroni after they were translated and, as of 1838, Moroni still had the plates in his possession.

 Angel's name and identity

-There have been two conflicting accounts as to the name of the angel.
-Initially, Smith merely referred to "an angel" without identifying its name.
+Initially, when talking about his receipt of the golden plates, Smith referred only to "an angel" without identifying its name.
 Thus, in an 1831 letter from Lucy Mack Smith to her brother, she discusses Moroni as the person who buried the plates, but does not identify him as the unnamed "holy angel" that gave Smith the means to translate the golden plates.
-In Smith's 1832 history, he said he was visited by "an angel of the Lord", who mentioned the Book of Mormon prophet "Moroni" as the last engraver of the golden plates; however, Smith's account did not say whether or not the angel was referring to himself as Moroni.
+In Smith's 1832 (second hand, but officially authorized) history, he said he was visited by "an angel of the Lord", who mentioned the Book of Mormon prophet "Moroni" as the last engraver of the golden plates; however, that account did not mention whether or not the angel was referring to himself as Moroni.

 Smith identified the angel as Moroni in 1835, while preparing the first edition of the Doctrine and Covenants, in which he indicated a number of angels who would come to the earth after the Second Coming and drink sacramental wine with himself and Oliver Cowdery.
 Among those angels, the revelation listed "Moroni, whom I have sent unto you to reveal the book of Mormon, containing the fulness of my everlasting gospel; to whom I have committed the keys of the record of the stick of Ephraim".
 Around this time, Cowdery was writing a history of Smith in which he identified the angel as the prophet Moroni from the Book of Mormon.
 In July 1838, Smith wrote an article for the church periodical Elders' Journal, in the form of questions and answers, that stated the following: